rust-lang/rustdoc-types/README.md

 println!("the index has {} items", krate.index.len());
 ```

-For performance sensitive crates we suggest turning on the `rustc-hash`
+For performance sensitive crates, consider turning on the `rustc-hash`
 feature.
 This switches all data structures from `std::collections::HashMap` to
 `rustc-hash::FxHashMap` which improves performance when reading big JSON files
 (like `aws_sdk_rs`'s).